ariefauliaa/ariefauliaa/README.md

 Welcome to my GitHub, I’m Arief from Indonesia.

-I focus on quantitative analysis, especially in the financial markets.
-I'm into building systematic investing strategies and frameworks, making data driven decisions, and constantly searching for patterns in market behavior.
+I focus on quantitative analysis in financial markets.
+I enjoy building systematic strategies, making data driven decisions, and spotting patterns in market behavior.

 On a daily basis?
 It’s learning, backtesting, learning, backtesting — rinse and repeat.
 I really believe that past performance can indicate future results (psst...
 NVDA’s move wasn’t a total surprise — sometimes the past leaves clues ^_^).